Shawson/WinEmu/README.md

 This will download and install everything you need.

-Once completed start Emulation station from powershell with;
+Once completed start Emulation station by clicking the RetroWin icon on the Desktop!

-    /scripts/start-es.ps1

-(I'll create some shortcuts as part of the install!)

 Other projects which made this one possible;